-- 3.1 Events and associated activities (such as site visits and travel to and from events) at RCN or external locations are subject to all RCN policies and regulations along with venue policies. - 3.2 As part of our responsibilities in organising and running events, as well as the conduct and behaviour issues covered in section 4 the RCN will also ensure that the following aspects are covered: - Planning plans for the event will consider how to deal with conduct, behaviour, and the safety of participants in a relevant way for the event.
-Plans will always include a mechanism for reporting complaints or incidents (see section 6) - Roles and responsibilities within such plans the roles of participants are clearly stated, including those who are designated as being available to deal with complaints/incident reporting (see sections 5 and 6 below).
+- 3.1 Events and associated activities (such as site visits and travel to and from events) at RCN or external locations are subject to all RCN policies and regulations along with venue policies. - 3.2 As part of our responsibilities in organising and running events, as well as the conduct and behaviour issues covered in section 4 below, the RCN will also ensure that the following aspects are covered: - Planning plans for the event will consider how to deal with conduct, behaviour, and the safety of participants in an appropriate way for the event.
+Plans will always include a mechanism for reporting complaints or incidents (see section 6 below). - Roles and responsibilities within such plans, the roles of participants are clearly stated.
+It includes those who are designated as being available to deal with complaints and incident reporting (see sections 5 and 6 below). - Co-ordination with external parties this includes venue management to ensure arrangements are clear in respect of the safety and conduct of all participants. - Clear communication and provision of proportionate information to all participants, including documentation and briefings, to ensure all are fully aware of arrangements and responsibilities including responsibilities which fall under this policy. - Monitoring and reporting on events, leading to reflection/review, and implementing improvements to enable the best possible event experience for all participants. - Risk assessment ensuring that all risks associated with the event are properly assessed and appropriately mitigated. - Equality impact assessed, the event's impact on those with protected characteristics in equality legislation is accurately assessed, and reasonable adjustments are put in place accordingly. - Ensure the RCN's position on alcohol is clearly understood as part of our responsibilities to provide a safe environment, the RCN policy is that the RCN will not purchase alcohol for participants.
+For example, there will be no provision by the RCN for alcoholic drinks at receptions or dinners.
+This position will be clearly communicated as and when necessary.

-- Co-ordination with external parties such as venue management to ensure arrangements are clear in respect of the safety and conduct of all participants - Clear communication and provision of proportionate information to all participants, including documentation and briefings, to ensure all are fully aware of arrangements and responsibilities including responsibilities which fall under this policy - Monitoring and reporting on events, leading to reflection/review and implementing improvements to enable the best possible event experience for all participants. - Risk assessment, ensuring that all risks associated with the event are properly assessed and appropriately mitigated. - Equality impact assessed, the event's impact on those with protected characteristics in equality legislation is properly assessed, and reasonable adjustments are made accordingly. - Ensure the RCN's position on alcohol is clearly understood as part of our responsibilities to provide a safe environment the RCN policy is that the RCN will not purchase alcohol for participants.
-For example, there will be no provision by the RCN of alcoholic drinks at receptions or dinners.
-This position will be clearly communicated when appropriate. - Consent consent of participants to being filmed, photographed, or recorded must be obtained beforehand.
-This can be done by use of appropriate notices in communications prior to and during the event asking participants to inform the organisers if they do not wish to be filmed, recorded, or photographed.
-Speakers will be invited to provide consent at the point of invitation. - Incident/complaints reporting ensure incident/complaints reporting measures are in place and there is a clear process for reporting incidents and complaints at the event. - 4 Code of Conduct for RCN Events - 4.1 Conduct is key to ensuring the safety of all participants as well as the reputation of the RCN. - 4.2 All participants should behave in a courteous and respectful manner towards others at all times in both social and professional settings at events.
+- Consent consent of participants to being filmed, photographed, or recorded must be obtained beforehand.
+This can be done by use of appropriate notices in communications prior to and during the event.
+Participants will be asked to inform the organisers if they do not wish to be filmed, recorded, or photographed.
+Speakers at events will be invited to provide consent, at the point of invitation. - Incident/complaints reporting ensure incidents and complaints reporting measures are in place and there is a clear process for reporting at the event.